carloshdezbueno/Dynamic-Delay-OBS-Studio/README.md

 ## How to deploy

-Here you have all the steps to get a functional project for testing, free use or improve it by yourself.
+Here you will find the steps to get a functional project for testing, free use or improve it by yourself.

 ### How to setup python enviroment